 Originally from Vancouver, BC, she freelances as a business writer and marketing consultant at Business Writing Solutions in the Fraser Valley/Pacific Northwest when she’s not working on her next story.

-A member and registered speaker with the Children's Writers and Illustrators of British Columbia (CWILL BC) Society (speaker's profile), she teaches on writing, storytelling, and publishing topics for ages 10 and up.
+A member and registered speaker with the Children's Writers and Illustrators of British Columbia (CWILL BC) Society (speaker's profile) and creative storytelling coach with Creative Writing for Children Society, she teaches on writing, storytelling, publishing, and creativity for ages 8 and up.

 She's hard at work on the next installment from Threads of Dreams series and keeping readers entertained in the meantime with spinoff and standalone short fiction.
 (And fending off the billion other stories and series cluttering her brain!)